Maryland sees a big lead disappear as it falls one basket short in a 62-61 loss to No. 3 Purdue

 Moving forward

 It was obvious during Manning’s postgame news conference that he did not view Sunday’s game as a moral victory.
-But it still was progress for Manning’s group after the Terps allowed 110 points to visiting Iowa three days earlier.
+But it still was progress for the group after the Terps allowed 110 points to visiting Iowa three days earlier.

 “I love their effort.
 I love their moxie,” Manning said.
 “We didn’t get the outcome that we wanted, but that moxie gave us a chance to compete with one of the better teams in the country.
 No moral victories, but I am proud of their effort.”